MicrosoftDocs/microsoft-academic-services/academic-services/graph/samples-azure-data-lake-hindex.md

 ## Define functions to extract MAG data from Azure Storage

-In this section, you create a notebook in Azure Databricks workspace.
+In prerequisite [Setting up Azure Data Lake Analytics](get-started-setup-azure-data-lake-analytics.md), you added the Azure Storage created for MAG provision as a data source for the Azure Data Lake Analytics service (ADLA).
+In this section, you submit a job to create functions in ADLA for extracting MAG data from the Azure Storage.

 1. In the [Azure portal](https://portal.azure.com), go to the Azure Data Lake Analytics service that you created, and select **Overview** > **New Job**.